keboola/connection-docs/templates/interactive-keboola-sheets/interactive-keboola-sheets.md

 ## How Data App Works
 This web application is designed to help you easily edit and manage your tabular data stored in a Keboola environment.
-Whether you're a data analyst, scientist, or anyone working with data, this tool simplifies the process of making changes to your datasets.
+Whether you are a data analyst, scientist, or anyone working with data, this tool simplifies the process of making changes to your datasets.

-- Select Your Table: After logging in, you'll see a menu on the left.
-Click on "Data Editor" to begin.
-The app will then fetch a list of tables available in your Keboola bucket.
+- Select your table: After logging in, you will see a menu on the left.
+Click on **Data Editor** to begin.
+The app will then fetch the list of tables available in your Keboola bucket.
-- Choose a Table: From the list of tables, select the one you want to work with.
-The app will load the data from your selected table.
+- Choose a table: From the list of tables, select the one you want to work with.
+The app will then load the data from your selected table.
-- Edit Your Data: Once your table is loaded, you'll see it displayed in an editable table format.
+- Edit your data: Once your table is loaded, you will see it displayed in an editable table format.
 You can easily make changes, add new data, or remove rows.
-- Save Your Changes: When you're satisfied with your edits, simply click the "Send to Keboola" button.
-Your changes will be saved, and the updated data will be sent back to your Keboola Storage.
+- Save your changes: When you are satisfied with your edits, simply click the **Send to Keboola** button.
+Your changes will then be saved, and the updated data will be sent back to your Keboola Storage.

-It's that simple!
-This app streamlines the process of editing and managing your data in Keboola.
+It is that simple!
+This app streamlines the process of editing and managing your data in Keboola Connection.
 Whether you need to clean, transform, or update your datasets, this tool helps you do it efficiently.
 Happy data editing!